 Grease Trap Installation

-Grease interceptors (also commonly called grease traps) are required for restaurants as well as for most facilities handling food.
+Grease traps are required for restaurants as well as for most facilities handling food.
 Given that, proper installation and maintenance are critical for smooth operations.
 ASAP Plumbing provides affordable grease trap services to all Phoenix, Chandler, Gilbert, Arizona and surrounding areas.
 Schedule an appointment today.